marcoobaid/oblinux/README.md

 ```
 sudo pacman -S archiso
 ```
-To do : next - auto-load calamares and some branding
+ToDo: - auto-load calamares and some branding